Puffy Pizza Recipe (Fluffy, Airy Crust, No Scale Needed)

-this one’s for anyone who loves tall crusts, big bubbles, and dough that does most of the work for you. no scale, no fuss, just cups, spoons, and a simple, repeatable method that makes your home oven feel like a pizzeria. if you’ve ever wanted that dramatic puff without complicated measurements, you’re in the right place.
+this one's for anyone who loves tall crusts, big bubbles, and fluffy, airy pizza dough that does most of the work for you. no scale, no fuss, just cups, spoons, and a simple, repeatable method that makes your home oven feel like a pizzeria. if you've ever wanted that dramatic puffy pizza crust without complicated measurements, you're in the right place.

-we build puff by not stretching much, letting the dough ferment 12–24 hours, and baking hot on a baking steel. it won’t be lab-precision, but it will be really, really good.
+we build fluffy, puffy pizza by not stretching much, letting the dough ferment 12–24 hours, and baking hot on a baking steel. the result? that light, airy pizza crust with tall bubbles and a cloud-like rim. it won't be lab-precision, but it will be really, really good.

 caution: this recipe isn't designed to double or triple. keep the measures as written and make those 2 cups of flour a little "big."

-watch how we make this puffy pizza step by step. simple ingredients, no scale required just cups, spoons, and a hot oven with a baking steel.
+watch how we make this puffy, fluffy pizza step by step. simple ingredients, no scale required just cups, spoons, and a hot oven with a baking steel.

-- minimal stretch: preserves gas so the rim inflates in the oven.
+- minimal stretch: preserves gas so the rim inflates in the oven, creating those big, fluffy bubbles.

-- slow ferment (12–24h): flavor + extensibility without aggressive handling.
+- slow ferment (12–24h): develops flavor + extensibility without aggressive handling. the long ferment creates an airy pizza dough structure.

-- high heat on steel: rapid oven spring for tall, airy bubbles.
+- high heat on steel: rapid oven spring for tall, puffy crust and maximum bubble action.

 yield: 2 small pizzas | ferment: 12–24 hours | bake: 500°F + broil on baking steel